Can You Get Car Insurance Without a License? 4 Steps

 Can you get car insurance without a driver's license in California?

 Yes.
 California does not require the vehicle owner to hold a driver's license to purchase insurance.
-You will need to work with a non-standard carrier and name a licensed driver as the primary driver on the policy.
+You'll need to work with a non-standard carrier and name a licensed driver as the primary driver on the policy.

 Is car insurance without a license more expensive?